ComradDoge/DogeEU4/README.md

 [h1] Changes xx/11/2020 [/h1]

 - Decision: Tibet in addition to vajrayna can be formed by Bon and Tantra religions
+- Denmark is now formable, does that count as a "new formable" though?
+- Removed some internal AI deving files which I believe are causing desyncs in MP
+- Decision: brazil is yet again removed from the game cause it curses the mod otherwise

+maybe government expanded events are bugging out? (but what has changed?) maybe missions expanded additions? (but scripted effect added) do "run test.txt" again but edit settings so it leaves different countries to find specific country considering the game.log seems fine (although that untitled ruler doe)

 [h3] Things that are broken [/h3]